DanEscher98/StudyNotes/docs/Web3/web3-proof_of_x.md

 $$C_\text{PoS}: S_p > S_\text{min}$$

+## Proof of History

-- `Proof of History`: its condition $C$ is based on the participant's ability to cryptographically prove that certain evets happened in a specific sequence in time.
+Its condition $C$ is based on the participant's ability to cryptographically prove that certain evets happened in a specific sequence in time.
 In order to do this, the participant must generate a verifiable cryptographic sequence $S$ where each element of the sequence depends on the